zrromano/Photon/README.md

 **To start project:**

-Clone Git repository, navigate to loudapi and loudcloud in terminal and run `npm i` in each.
+Clone Git repository, navigate to photonapi and photon in terminal and run `npm i` in each.

 Navigate to loudapi and run:
 ```